 Aducanumab is arguably Biogen's most important asset, responsible for a significant portion of the biotech's $46 billion market value.
 If approved, the drug would be billed as the first-ever treatment for what many researchers believe is the underlying cause of Alzheimer's — a title likely to result in billions of dollars in annual sales.

 Approval is far from certain, however.
-The FDA has until early September to decided whether or not to accept Biogen's application for review.
+The FDA has until early September to decide whether or not to accept Biogen's application for review.

 Launching an Alzheimer's drug would be a financial boon for Biogen, given the threats looming over other parts of the company.